What is depression?

 - Grief: Often grief can be confused for depression.
 The two share many symptoms and grief can certainly trigger depressive episodes.
 However, grief is a response to a loss whereas depression is an ongoing condition.

 If you believe you are experiencing depression, consult a GP or, at the very least, a trusted confidante.
-Do not bottle it up.
+Don't bottle it up.
 Depression is a real illness that can affect anyone.
 While depression often passes naturally, seeking help can only speed the process.